-Ash Die Back Ash-die back (ABD) presents a potentially very significant but as yet unquantified tree safety risk within Carmarthenshire.
-The CCC Ash Die Back Policy will set out how the CCC will deal with ADB, however, from a tree safety point of view ash trees affected by ADB should be assessed and dealt with in the same way as any other tree using the CCC Tree Assured procedure.
-Ash trees should not be felled just because they have the disease but should be assessed for risk of failure within the inspection period and with reference to the likely targets and other values of the tree.
+Ash Dieback (ABD) presents a potentially very significant tree safety risk within Carmarthenshire.
+The Authorities Ash Dieback Strategy and Strategy for Trees and Woodland sets out how CCC are dealing with ADB, however, from a tree safety point of view ash trees affected by ADB should be assessed and dealt with in the same way as any other tree using the CCC Tree Assured procedure, in addition to this the ADB decision guide is to be used, Appendix 5.
+Ash trees should not be felled just because they have the disease but should be assessed for risk of failure within the inspection period and with reference to the likely targets and other benefits of the tree.